 Managing online distractions

 The Internet is far-and-above my biggest vice.
-I can easily waste an entire afternoon contemplating a friend¿¿s latest tirade on Facebook or tweaking my fantasy football team.
+I can easily waste an entire afternoon contemplating a friend’s latest tirade on Facebook or tweaking my fantasy football team.
 The ideal solution is to disconnect completely.
 However, this is increasingly difficult given the rich array of resources online and the move to cloud based services.
-Instead turn off those services that sidetrack you the most.
-Block email, IM, and social media notifications and revoke access to those pesky sites, like the Daily Mail gossip column (or so I hear).
+Instead, turn off those services that sidetrack you the most.
+Block email and social media notifications and revoke access to those pesky sites.
 This article offers an overview of simple tools for this purpose.
 Personally I use two browsers, FireFox with ‘Leechblock’ for work, and Chrome for play.

 Procrastination often comes from poorly crafted planning.
 Throwing yourself into your PhD without some kind of structure can be overwhelming and can trigger procrastination as means of distraction, which only worsens PhD anxiety.
 Specific, measurable, attainable, relevant, and time-specific targets can help break down the colossal beast into something much more manageable.
 Try adopting a timetabled daily or weekly plan and prioritise the tasks that need to be completed.
 Make sure they are realistic targets.
 Failing to meet a set of unfeasible goals only heightens negative feelings which are the breeding ground for those comforting time-wasters.